Q: What is it? A: A Michelin-starred tourist-trap located on the 2nd platform of the Eiffel Tower.

 Then something happens…

 …and it’s not good.
 This restaurant has an 88 € appetizer on the menu.
-Since 2009, this restaurant boasts a star in the famed guide published by the French manufacturer of tyres.
-This restaurant has a staff of 105… Everything is in place for something amazing.
+Since 2009, this restaurant boasts a star in the famed guide published by the French tyre manufacturer.
+This restaurant has a staff of 105.
+Everything is in place for something amazing.

 The crowd is mixed, to say the least.
-The stiffer bizniz folks, treating foreign bizniz guests to lunch, sit next to a t-shirt clad young couple having the meal of their life, (around dessert, one of the t-shirts proposes to the other t-shirt).
+Stiff bizniz folks, treating foreign bizniz guests to lunch, sit next to a sport-clad young couple having the meal of their life, (around dessert, one t-shirt proposes to the other).
 But it doesn’t feel amazing.
 Pre-amuse bouche, I realize that there’s zero atmosphere.
-The massive staff, (they’re everywhere – especially when you make your way to the restrooms), are like soldiers on duty, doing the things that they have been practicing in drills.
-The young and very attractive waitress is almost throwing forks and knifes out.
+The massive staff, (they’re everywhere – especially when you make your way to the restrooms), are like soldiers on duty, performing whatever they have been practicing in drills.
+The waitress probably waiting for a modelling contract is almost throwing forks and knifes out.
 Frankly, my dear, she simply does not give a damn.
-Hey you, Michelin-starred restaurateur!
-What happened here?

 Food-wise it’s not a huge show, until…

-The appetizer does hardly move the needle of my Stoke-o-Meter™.
-The main course of veal is fine, but just OK.
-Not more.
-I’m with good friends so I am not exactly unhappy, but I can’t but start to reflect over the standards of the famed tyre manufacturer guide… Then suddenly… the turning point!
-No, the attractive waitress doesn’t transform into a charming person but she performs the duty of handing out a number desserts.
+The appetizer doesn’t move the needle of my Stoke-o-Meter™.
+The main course of veal is just OK.
+Barely more.
+I’m with good friends so I am not exactly unhappy, but I can’t but start to reflect over the standards of that famed tyre manufacturer guide… Then suddenly… the turning point!
+No, the model-looking waitress doesn’t transform into a charming person but she performs her duty of handing out a number desserts.
 Which are to die for.
 Honestly.